pazguille/flipload/README.md

 # Flipload.js

-Flipping something and show a loading indicator easily.
+Flipping elements and show a loading indicator easily.

 It's compatible with:
 - Chrome